Blancochuy/MISUserRegistry/README.md

 Will allow for member addition, removal, and status changes.
 Members should have first name, last name, email, phone, and date joined

+Also keep track of if the member has paid dues for the year